johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Now start an new VNC session between this computer and your raspberry pi via Ethernet cable.
 This will allow you to copy and paste commands from this document into the raspberry pi's command line interpreter.

+Purge the Wolfram engine from your pi to save space on the SD card.
+Execute the following line of code in you pi's terminal window:
+`sudo apt-get purge wolfram-engine`

 #### Setup LUKS Full Disk Encryption
 The following is the written tutorial from which these notes are made.